Nocheto Help (3.X.X)

 autoplay, ap

-switch "automatic computer move" (default true)
+switch "automatic engine move" (default true)

 autoboard, abo

-switch "show board after move" (default true)
+switch redrawing board after a move (default true)

 switchsounds2.0.0